Judge Halts Trump's $400 Million White House Ballroom Project Pending Congressional Approval - PRESS AI WORLD

 side-post-image

-Judge Halts Trump's White House Ballroom Construction Pending Congressional Approval
+Judge Halts Trump's $400 Million White House Ballroom Project Pending Congressional Approval

-• A federal judge has blocked Trump's $400 million ballroom project at the White House.
+• A U.S. judge has ordered a halt to Trump's planned $400 million ballroom project at the White House.

 SHARE THIS ARTICLE: